jshiv/resume/md/resume.md

 ### Experience

+**Udemy** *Senior Software Engineer, Data Platform* __June 2019 to Present__

+* Developed mysql to s3 pipeline to process mysql binlogs through a kafka into a scala spark streaming application that provides distributed updates and deletes in apache hudi format on AWS s3.

+* Used ansible and terraform to build and maintain production data infrastructure in AWS including multiple AWS EMR clusters that ran up to 880 cores and 7 TB of memory.

+* Rotated in on-call schedule to ensure infrastructure was reliable and ~1K jobs passed on a daily basis.

-**Waymo** *Senior Data Scientist* __June 2018 to Present__
+**Waymo** *Senior Data Scientist* __June 2018 to June 2019__

 * Designed and developed the python run feature extractor pipeline.
-Built on apache beam, flume, borg, python and protobuff, the framework provides users a simple design pattern to extract features from vehicle and sds log data, and  then to scale over the whole fleet processing 100's of TB in minutes.
+Built on apache beam, flume, borg, python and protobuff, the framework provides users a simple design pattern to extract features[counts, histograms, rainflow matrix], from vehicle and sds log data, and  then to scale over the whole fleet processing 100's of TB in minutes.

 * Developed Metropolis Hastings algorithm in Go for sampling from a Weibull posterior with arbitrary priors.